1 dead, 1 critical after US 290 crash in northeast Austin

 One person was pronounced dead on the scene.
 Another person was taken to Dell Seton Medical Center with critical, life-threatening injuries.
 Two other people involved in the crash did not require medical treatment.

-Drivers are asked to avoid the area and expect extended closures.
-As of 8 p.m., all lanes were closed at Springdale Road, according to TxDOT.
+Drivers were asked to avoid the area and expect extended closures.
+As of 8 p.m.
+Sunday, all lanes were closed at Springdale Road, according to TxDOT.

 No other information is available at this time.